 TBGI started to establish its data services network in 2001 with the installation of a satellite main hub transmitter-receiver to link the interactive broadband requirements of educational institutions.
+Aside from its new market development efforts, the Company plans to expand into areas of cybersecurity services for the government and commercial markets starting 2025 and onwards.
+For this purpose TBGI s working on the prospect of a joint venture with established foreign cybersecurity groups.

-Aside from its new market development efforts, the Company plans to continue its business in the manner it did last year.
 The company's internal revenue generation, interest income from various money market placements, and the cash balance are sufficient to satisfy its cash requirements for the next twelve months.
 It will continue to focus on its existing principal activities and has no plan to engage in major product research and development or purchase or sell any plant and significant equipment.
 The company values its human resources and it has no plan to decrease the number of its employees.